moneybutton/paywall-example/api/README.md

-# Money Button: Webhook Test API
+# Money Button:Paywall Example API

 Example application showing how to build a paywall using [Money Button](https://moneybutton.com).